It’s a common question. “I have ___ days in Thailand. Which should I visit: Ayutthaya or Sukhothai?”

 More Crowded.
 Because of it’s convenient distance from Bangkok you’ll have a lot of tourists coming to Ayutthaya, most of them being large tour groups.

 Attractions further apart.
 Although some tourists rent a bike to tour Ayutthaya, it’s really not a good idea as the different temples are often quite far apart.
 You’ll also have to share the road with minibuses as well as large buses.
-The best way to explore Ayutthaya (if not taking an organized tour) is to hire a tuk-tuk driver which should cost no more than 300 Baht (about $10 US) per hour.
+The best way to explore Ayutthaya (if not taking an organized tour) is to hire a tuk-tuk driver.

 Sukhothai Historical Park